GuruCharan94/gurucharan94.github.io/_posts/2019-05-01-getting started with the secure devops kit for azure (azsk).md

 excerpt: "An quick guide to help you get started with the different features of the Secure DevOps Kit for Azure (AzSK) to help improve the security posture of your Azure Workloads and adopt a security first mindset."
 ---

-[The Secure DevOps Kit for Azure (AzSK)](https://azsk.azurewebsites.net/) is a free and open source toolkit that checks your Azure resources for operational and security best practices.The kit in it's core is a Powershell Module that caters to the end to end Azure subscription and resource security needs by checking key areas like
+[The Secure DevOps Kit for Azure (AzSK)](https://azsk.azurewebsites.net/) is a free and open source toolkit that checks your Azure resources for operational and security best practices.
+The kit in it's core is a Powershell Module that caters to the end to end Azure subscription and resource security needs by checking key areas like

-- **Subscription Security** - ARM Policies, RBAC, Security Center Configurations
+- **Subscription Security** - ARM Policies, RBAC (Role Based Access Control), Security Center Configurations
-- **Resource Security Scan** - Https Configurations, Firewall Rules, Key Rotation, Token Expiration, Backup and Disaster Recovery Configuration and many others.
+- **Resource Security** - Https Configurations, Firewall Rules, Key Rotation, Token Expiration, Backup and Disaster Recovery Configuration and many others.

-This post helps you get started with the core features of the Secure DevOps Kit for Azure like
+This post helps you get started with the core features of the Secure DevOps Kit by showing you how to

-- Installing AzSK and running your first scan
+- Install AzSK and running your first scan
-- Understanding the scan results.
+- Understand the scan results.
-- Pushing scan results to Azure Log Analytics and visualizing scan results like below screenshot
+- Push scan results to Azure Log Analytics and visualizing scan results like below screenshot

-- Links and guides to some interesting advanced features
+I have further provided links to the official docs if you want to try out some of the advanced features such as

 - Customizing the security checks
 - Azure DevOps (VSTS) and Jenkins integrations to include these checks in your deployment pipeline.
-  - Continuous security monitoring post deployment
+- Continuous security monitoring post deployment.

 ![AzSK-Log Analytics](/assets/images/AzSK/AzSK-LogAnalytics.png)